nanoric/c2py/README.md

 ------

-With autocxxpy you don't need to be so experienced in C/C++.
+With c2py you don't need to be so experienced in C/C++.
 It will try its best to help you resolve all the problem you might face when generating a binding from C/C++ to python.

-All you need(in ideal situation), is just run autocxxpy and then, build.
+All you need(in ideal situation), is just run c2py and then, build.

 ## Project goal
-We hope people can use any C/C++ code by just run autocxxpy & build, leaving all the trouble to autocxxpy.
+We hope people can use any C/C++ code by just run c2py & build, leaving all the trouble to c2py.

 ## Features:
  * to produce a pyd file(or its source) instead of just providing a binding library.